Kurdistan Free Life Party

-PJAK has been designated as a terrorist organisation by Iran, Turkey, and since 2009, by the United States.
+PJAK has been designated as a terrorist organisation by Iran, Turkey, and since 2009, by the U.S. Department of the Treasury.

-Policies - structure - branch
+Policies, structure, and branches

 Members of the PKK from Iranian Kurdistan founded the PJAK in 2004 as an Iranian equivalent to their leftist-nationalist insurgency against the Turkish government.
 It is assumed that the present leader of the organization is Abdul Rahman Haji Ahmadi, who is said to reside in Germany.
 According to the Washington Times, half the members of PJAK are women, many of them still in their teens.
 The group actively recruits female guerrillas and states that its "cruelest and fiercest fighters" are women drawn to the movement's "radical feminism".

 The PJAK is a member of the Kurdistan Communities Union or KCK (Koma Civakên Kurdistan), which is an alliance of Kurdish groups and divisions led by an elected Executive Council.
 The KCK is in charge of a number of decisions, and often releases press statements on behalf of its members.

 The PJAK also has sub-divisions: